 IGT, meanwhile, offers lots of games with an older feel that don’t pay as well.
 Some of their most-popular online slots include Cleopatra (95.02% RTP), Coyote Moon (94.98%), Family Guy (94.25% RTP), and Wolf Rising (94.04%).
 The solace here is that IGT slots tend to have fewer bonuses than NetEnt games, meaning they offer higher hit frequency

 These are just a couple examples of providers that you’ll find in the New Jersey online gaming market.
 But you can see that both providers offer their own individual characteristics in terms of RTP.
 Some of the other slots providers in the market include 888, Ainsworth, Bally, High 5 Games, Lightning Box, NetGen, and WMS.

 How casino bonuses affect your bankroll

-One overlooked aspect regarding online slots bankroll management involves NJ online casino bonuses.
+One overlooked aspect regarding online slots bankroll management involves maximizing your online casino bonus codes and promotions.